davidmhunt/mmwave_radar_processing/docs/GUI.md

 ## View layout selection
 - Initial approach: right view area uses a fixed 2x3 grid (QGridLayout) to match the five initial responses; each slot has a dropdown to choose which response to render (or hide).
 This keeps simultaneous comparison easy and avoids complex docking.
-- Future option: replace the grid with dockable/tabbed panels if more flexibility is needed as planned views grow.
+- Responsive grid: dynamically resizes to show only active views, up to three columns per row; adds rows as needed.
+Future option: dockable/tabbed panels if more flexibility is needed.

 ## Implementation phases
 1) Scaffolding: directory creation, entry script, base controller, base view, registry with implemented items.